ankith26/My-PyChess/README.md

 ## What's next in Version 2.3
 - EXPECTED TIME OF RELEASE: THIRD WEEK OF MARCH 2020.
-- Cleaning the code, performance upgrades and fixing minor bugs.
 - Adding new menus for Singleplayer and Online games.
 - Adding new menus for Docs and About.
 - Upgrading textboxes a bit.